 The Chair noted on the agenda we will be discussing and bringing forward for approval our TSHC Board and Committee meeting schedule for 2025.
 He also spoke to the two vacant positions on the TSHC Board of Directors; being a Tenant Director position, and the City Manager Designate position.
-He noted the Tenant Director position is still open with the City of Toronto who is working to fill the position in the Spring of 2025.
-The Chair noted there were no deputations and welcomed Marko Petroski, City of Toronto Financial Planning.
+He noted the Tenant Director position is still open with the City working to fill the position in the Spring of 2025.